andrewcooke/choochoo/docs/index.md

 If this does not work check the output from `install.sh` carefully.
 There is probably an error somewher due to a missing dependency.

+It is also possible to start the database alone in docker and run the web server locally (useful for debugging, but ni Jupyter):

+    > dev/run-pg-persist.sh --dev &
+    > source py/env/bin/activate
+    > ch2 web service

 ### MacOS

 This has not been run natively on Mac OS X, but you can run an Ubuntu VM using